Museum of Contemporary Art Chicago: Mission and vision

 MCA’s mission statement describes itself as “an innovative and compelling center of contemporary art where the public can experience the work and ideas of living artists, and understand the historical, social, and cultural context of the art of our time.”
 In keeping with the museum’s vision of a creative and diverse future, MCA is a leader in collecting works by historically underrepresented artists “with rates more than twice the national average for the work of women (25 percent of acquisitions), four times the national average for Black American artists (almost 10 percent), and seven times the national average for the work of Black American female artists (3.6 percent).”

 Announced by the Chicago Tribune in June 2011, the MCA initiated the process of reinventing its identity with new curators, a new floor plan, and a new vision.
 MCA Director Madeleine Grynsztejn stated the museum sought to be 50/50 artist-activated/audience-engaged.
 The main floor's north and south galleries present exhibitions showcasing the museum's permanent collection and work by post-emerging contemporary artists.
 The third floor is for the Chicago Works series.
 The fourth floor has gallery spaces for the MCA Screen and MCA DNA series, while the main barrel-vaulted galleries is for special exhibitions.

 Collection

 The museum's collection consists of about 2,700 objects, as well as more than 3,000 artist's books.
 The collection includes works of art from 1945 to the present.

-Former MCA Chief Curator Elizabeth Smith provided a narrative of the museum's collection.
+Former MCA Chief Curator Elizabeth A. T. Smith provided a narrative of the museum's collection.
 She says the collection has examples of late surrealism, pop art, minimalism, and conceptual art from the 1940s through the 1970s; work from the 1980s that can be grouped under postmodernism; and painting, sculpture, photography, video, installation, and related media current artists explore.